 Fly-tipping is the illegal dumping of waste.
 You can report fly-tipping online here.

-We clean up fly tipping on land we own and public highways or roads.
-If the land is privately owned the landowner is responsible for clearing the fly tipping.
+We clean up fly-tipping on land we own and on public highways or roads.
+If the land is privately owned the landowner is responsible for clearing the fly-tipping.

 If you ask someone else to remove your waste and they dispose of it illegally, you are still legally responsible and may be prosecuted.